haraphat01/html_linter/README.md

 - Clone the repo on your local machine
 - Cd into the folder

-## How to run the linter in your terminal

 - Run this command line: ruby bin/main.rb

 ## Video description of the project